igeargeek/fullstackdev-internship-challenge/readme.md

 |-----|----------|--------|
 |Product listing|http://www.mocky.io/v2/5af11f8c3100004d0096c7ed|GET|

-Acceptance Agreement
+Acceptance agreement
 ---

-1. Fork github project to your account
+1. Fork this github project.
+2. Open `issue` feature in your repository (Options > Features > Checked on Issues) [#Reference](https://softwareengineering.stackexchange.com/questions/179468/forking-a-repo-on-github-but-allowing-new-issues-on-the-fork)
-2. Move your code to `exercise` folder
+3. Put your code in `exercise` folder.
+4. Publish your project on hosting, cloud or something that we can play it :)

-Have any question?
+Any question?
 ---
-Open Issue for question or any suggestion from this link below
+Open your issue from this link below

 https://github.com/nitipatl/problem-vending-machine/issues